VaclavDedik/jboss-seam/examples/readme.txt

 messages/             The Seam message list example demonstrating use
                       of the @DataModel annotation

+portal/               A port of the Seam Hibernate demo to run on
+                      JBoss Portal

 remoting/helloworld/  A trivial example using Ajax

 remoting/chatroom/    The Seam Chat Room example, demostrating Seam
                       Remoting

+remoting/progressbar/ An example of an Ajax progress bar